A degree of difference

 64% of teachers and 41% of parents encourage students to go to university

 With so much pressure to go to university, alternatives such as apprenticeships are often written off by parents.
-A study commissioned by IBM found almost 4 in 10 of 1000 parents surveyed would not be fully supportive if their child chose an apprenticeship instead of university (Taylor,2020).
+A study commissioned by IBM found almost 4 in 10 of 1000 parents surveyed would not be fully supportive if their child chose an apprenticeship instead of a university (Taylor,2020).

 Why is it that parents are not as supportive of an apprenticeship?
 Well, a lack of information and a deep-rooted stigma are to blame.
 Parents themselves are unaware of the different types of apprenticeships on the table, such as 57% of parents not knowing about degree apprenticeships (Taylor, 2020).